If you’re looking to explore the best scenic drives in Utah state, I have 13 to share with you in this post.

-- 1 Here are the 10 scenic drives in Utah I’ll be recommending you take:
+- 1 Here are the 13 best scenic drives in Utah I highly recommend exploring:

 - 2 1) Arches National Park scenic drive road:

 - 3 2) Road 313 to Dead Horse State Park:

 - 4 3) Island in The Sky Road (Canyonlands National Park):